ojkelly/warden/README.md

 > I wrote this to explore an alternitive to JWT's in microservices.
 With a bit of work this could be turned into a production level security token, however at this stage the use cases are limited.
 I'm leaving this here as a proof of concept.

+> It was formerlly called `Bunjil` but, I've commandeered that named in a different project.

 **Is it done?**

 Yes.
 But it needs a security review.